ember-admin/ember-cli-admin/README.md

   initialize: function(container, app) {
     return Navigation.map(function() {
         //Dashboard page
-        //You can owerride this if you don't use dashboard this.navigate("Dashboard", { route: "dashboard" });
+        //You can override this if you don't use dashboard this.navigate("Dashboard", { route: "dashboard" });
       this.navigate("Admin", function() {
         return this.navigate("Users");